 How much does it cost?

-$50 registration fee plus $110/month for 3-year olds and $135/month for 4-year olds as well as minimal fund raising on an as-needed basis.
+$50 registration fee plus $120/month for Tues/Thurs class and $150/month for Mon/Wed/Fri class as well as fundraising on an as-needed basis.
 Subsidies are available for low-income families.

 How big are the classes?

 Class sizes are normally 15 students but maximum size is 18 students.

 The 3 year-old classes are Tues/Thurs, either 9:00-11:15 for morning classes, or 1:00-3:15 for afternoon classes.
 The 4-year old classes are Mon/Wed/Fri, either 9:00-11:15 for morning classes, or 1:00-3:15 for afternoon classes.

 Yes, they do need to be potty trained.